 Before applying for licensure, students are required to: (a) ensure their transcript is up-to-date and contains all required courses, (b) complete and present a portfolio documenting achievement of the licensure standards, biography, and the four philosophy statements, (c) pass the MTLE test (pedagogy test and content area test(s) in addition to the basic skills test), and (d) complete the verification form.
 Upon completion of all requirements, students may apply to the Minnesota Department of Education for the appropriate teaching license(s).
 Most current application information is available on the Minnesota Department of Education's website.

-The SOE requires a criminal background study prior to students entering field experiences or courses that require field experiences.
-MN law also requires that applicants for licensure complete a similar criminal background study.
-The criminal background study will be made at the initiation of field coursework utilizing:
+The SOE requires a criminal background study before students entering field experiences or courses that require field experiences.
+Minnesota law also requires that applicants for licensure complete a similar criminal background study.
+The criminal background study will be made at the initiation of field coursework uses:

 All teacher education programs are required to publish their students' test results and other information about their education programs.
 See the School of Education's website for the most up-to-date information available on the results of St. Scholastica's students.